seralexger/clothing-detection-dataset/README.md

 I have built a dataset that contains 100k images from instagram with an automate annotation like the examples of this repo.
-If you are interested in this and other custom datasets send an email to "seralexger@gmail.com", I am thinking in create a telegram bot or telegram group for dataset requests.
+If you are interested in this and other custom datasets send an email to "seralexger@gmail.com".
 # Clothing detection dataset

 I have created a dataset with wild images where garments are detected, I have gotten all the images from instagram.
 The are two files: